Festool DOMINO 500

 How does a biscuit joiner accommodate both narrow and wide material?

-Of course, FF stands for face frame which is one of my preferred uses for biscuits.
-But, I tend to go for a size #10 in face frames for a stronger initial hold and easier gluing.
+Of course, FF stands for face frame, one of my preferred biscuit uses.
+But I use a size #10 in face frames for a stronger initial hold and easier gluing.

 Key Features of a Festool DOMINO Joiner

-While there are options to Festool in a portable mortise and tenon jig they aren’t handheld.
-Which makes the Festool DOMINO distinct with the following features:
+While Festool has options in a portable mortise and tenon jig, they aren’t handheld.
+This makes the Festool DOMINO distinct with the following features:

 Available Domino Tenon Sizes (500 Series)

-To start, the 500 series Festool DOMINO supports 6 tenon sizes:
+To start, the 500 series Festool DOMINO supports six tenon sizes:

 For reference, 100mm is just shy of 4″.